graphile/crystal/README.md

 - [graphile-build][] - working (but needs tests, more documentation, refactoring, and probably needs to support more hooks)

-- [graphile-build-pg][] / [postgraphile-build][] - working - passes the PostGraphQL
+- [graphile-build-pg][] / [postgraphile-core][] - working - passes the PostGraphQL
   integration tests for queries and mutations, no descriptions are added to fields yet

-- [graphql-parse-resolve-info][] - complete (but needs dedicated tests because it's currently only tested by virtue of the postgraphile-build tests depending on it)
+- [graphql-parse-resolve-info][] - complete (but needs dedicated tests because it's currently only tested by virtue of the postgraphile-core tests depending on it)

 Running on Node less than v8